 Brisbane.
 Brissy.
 Brisvegas.
 The Queensland capital is one of the fastest-growing cities in Australia, best known for its vibrant urban precincts, outdoor lifestyle, friendly locals and stellar weather all year round.

-What you may not know is that Brisbane also has a burgeoning foodie scene waiting to be discovered.
+And while it may be home to some of the finest breweries this country has to offer, what you may not know is that Brisbane also has a burgeoning foodie scene waiting to be discovered and enjoyed.
 In recent years, the city has undergone a rapid culinary come-up, filled with fine dining, inventive dégustation experiences, edgy modern Australian cuisine, and fresh takes on comfort food classics.

 These are the cool Brisbane restaurants you must try next time you find yourself in town.